 This bakery recipe uses Instant ClearJel, a type of cornstarch that serves as both a thickener and a binder.
 It's often used by professional bakers in filling and pie recipes because it produces a smoother and glossier consistency than cornstarch, tapioca, or other starches.
 It also enhances moisture and texture in cakes and thickens and stabilizes frostings.
 For these reasons, I'm convinced all bakers should have Instant Clearjel in their pantry. 🙂

-I first started using Instant Clearjel at Amycakes Bakery after researching the second ingredient in Instant Pudding Mix–“modified cornstarch”.
+I first started using Instant Clearjel at Amycakes Bakery after researching the second ingredient in Instant Pudding Mix--"modified cornstarch".
 Since then, I have used it in nearly all of my bakery recipes including my Vanilla Almond Cake and Soft and Gooey Bakery-Style Cinnamon Rolls.
-Instant Clearjel can be hard to find in local grocery stores, but it’s sold in a variety of online stores–I use Hoosier Hill Farm Instant Clearjel.
-The benefit of using it in these Coconut Cream Cupcakes is that they’re amazingly light and moist with a soft texture, and the whipped cream frosting is thick and stable.
+The benefit of using it in these Coconut Cream Cupcakes is that they're amazingly light and moist with a soft texture, and the whipped cream frosting is thick and stable.

 This recipe produces a fancy coconut cupcake that is surprisingly easy to make, even if you're a beginner at baking!
 I hope you give them a try and let me know what you think! 🙂